Leave a Message

 Vail Dining Guide

-Best Restaurants in Vail — Quick Reference
+Best Restaurants in Vail: Quick Reference

 Top Vail Restaurants and Dining Spots by Category

-• The 10th — Upscale mountain-top après at Mid-Vail; fondue and champagne; accessible by gondola
+• The 10th: Upscale mountain-top apres at Mid-Vail; fondue and champagne; accessible by gondola; most scenic dining at any Colorado ski resort.

-• La Tour — French cuisine; intimate fine dining; Vail Village; one of the oldest restaurants in town
+• La Tour: French cuisine; intimate fine dining; Vail Village; one of the oldest restaurants in town.

-Vail's dining scene matches its world-class skiing — diverse, exceptional, and unforgettable.
+Vail's dining scene matches its world-class skiing: diverse, exceptional, and unforgettable.
 With over 100 restaurants spanning from slope-side burger joints to Forbes Five-Star establishments, the valley offers everything from authentic Austrian schnitzel to Colorado-raised bison.
-The après-ski culture is legendary: boot-clad patrons toasting powder days with craft cocktails and gourmet bar bites at the base of the mountain.
+The apres-ski culture is legendary: boot-clad patrons toasting powder days with craft cocktails and gourmet bar bites at the base of the mountain.

-Fine Dining & Signature Experiences
+Fine Dining and Signature Experiences

 Sweet Basil restaurant Vail Village